sachdeva-aarushi/github-repo-health-analyzer/README.md

 ---
 <p align="center">
-  Designed with a focus on scalable architecture and clean engineering principles.
+  Built with ❤️ for developers and contributors.
 </p>